vibovenkat123/vibovenkat123/README.md

 🔭 I’m currently working on pennyearned, a new, simple, privacy focused finance app

-Pennyearned is a new finance website I am making
+Pennyearned is a new finance website I am making\
-It is made in Go, NextJS, React, Postgres, and Redis with Rest Apis If you want to help me work on it, contact me at <vibovenkat@gmail.com>
+It is made in Go, NextJS, React, Postgres, and Redis with Rest Apis\
+If you want to help me work on it, contact me at <vibovenkat@gmail.com>

-🌱 I’m currently learning python, c, tensorflow, and c++
+🌱 I’m currently learning python, c, terraform, and c++

-I am learning c and c++ to gain understanding of lower-level languages, and python for its versatillity
+I am learning c and c++ to gain understanding of lower-level languages, and python for its versatillity I am learning terraform for devops automation with IAC

 ⭐️ Skills: